anarion80/ansible-nas/README.md

 * [pyLoad](https://pyload.net/) - A download manager with a friendly web-interface
 * [PyTivo](http://pytivo.org) - An HMO and GoBack server for TiVos.
 * [Radarr](https://radarr.video/) - for organising and downloading movies
+* [Release Bell](https://releasebell.com/) - Stay on top of releases for repos you star on GitHub, Self-Hosted Release Notification Service
 * [SABNzbd](https://sabnzbd.org/) - Free and easy binary newsreader
 * [Serposcope](https://serposcope.serphacker.com/en/) - tracker to monitor website ranking
 * [Sickchill](https://sickchill.github.io/) - for managing TV episodes